waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   WARP_CARPET_DOWN: Activated by walking onto it.
 *   Special Interaction (Interactable):
     *   PC: Interact by standing below it at (X, Y+1), facing up.
     *   COUNTER: Interact with NPCs behind it by standing in front of the counter.
-(Impassability is being tested).
+(Impassability confirmed Turn 25022).

 ## VI.
 Story & Quests
 *   **Primary Quest:** Become the Pokémon League Champion.